Quick Answer: How Much Does an Okinawa Trip Cost in 2026?

-- Cheapest base: Naha, especially near a Yui Rail station
+- Cheapest base: Naha, especially near a Yui Rail station or a useful bus stop

 | Travel style | Estimated daily budget | Best for | What changes the cost most |